Los Angeles Broken Bone Lawyer

 The law protects victims who have been harmed by defective products, faulty equipment, negligent drivers and hazardous workplace or property conditions.
 In order to safeguard your legal rights, you need a Los Angeles personal injury attorney who is well-versed in broken bone claims — one who can fight for fair compensation and will never settle for less than you deserve.

-The Salamati Law Firm – a Los Angeles personal injury practice — offers more than 20 years of experience representing residents who have suffered bone fractures in slip and fall accidents, car crashes and cases involving negligence.
+The Los Angeles serious injury lawyers at Salamati Law offer more than 20 years of experience representing residents who have suffered bone fractures in slip and fall accidents, car crashes and cases involving negligence.

 Types of bone fractures

 The terms “fracture” and “broken bone” are often used interchangeably in the medical community.
 This type of injury is caused by blunt trauma or excessive force and can range from a tiny fissure to a complete, exposed break.
 A bone can splinter lengthwise or crosswise and poses a medical emergency, especially in compound fractures where the bone protrudes through the skin.
 Also known as an open fracture, this type of injury increases risk of infection.
 A clean break that does not tear through the skin is called a closed or simple fracture.